 - CoHo Corvallis – construction of a new, 34-unit cohousing community in Corvallis, Oregon that includes 8 homes affordable to first time buyers (Eli managed the finance side of this project as staff of the Housing Development Center while Sabin Green was under development)

 Orange Splot projects have been featured in the New York Times, NBC’s Today Show, Sunset Magazine, Portland Spaces, the Oregonian, and Portland’s annual Build It Green! tours.
 Eli is also involved in a local advocacy project to spur the development of more space-efficient homes.
 For links to articles and more information about recent projects, please visit www.OrangeSplot.net.

-Eli will be a co-developer and construction manager at Cully Grove.
+Eli was co-developer and construction manager at Cully Grove.

 Zachariah Parrish, a Portland native, has been a part of his family-run construction business (ONO Development) for most of his adult life.
 In 2000 he became a City of Portland firefighter.
 Zach continues to work with the family business on days off from the fire department.
 Through the years he has acquired, renovated, and now manages multiple rental properties in the Portland area.
 Zach holds an associate’s degree from Mt Hood Community College and a Fire Science degree from Portland Community College.

 Zach started as a laborer for ONO Development in 1990.
 He became a head framer and eventually head foreman.
 In his current role, Zach reviews plans, helps subcontractors with layout, orders materials, manages employees and subcontractors, obtains financing for projects, handles payroll, and manages project budgets and schedules.

 ONO has completed a breadth of projects: residential (single and multifamily), commercial (restaurants, business, offices and warehouses), and land development.
 Some of Zach’s projects include: